Art & Art History

 At UTM, students in the joint program enroll in Art History courses in the Department of Visual Studies.
 These courses provide students with the opportunity to engage in the academic study of art and architecture.
 Students will learn to analyze visual objects, considering their form, materials and techniques, meaning, and historical and political contexts.
 Courses span the history of art from the ancient to the contemporary world, across Europe, North America, and Asia.

 Students graduate with two prestigious and practical credentials that reflect the program's dual focus: an Honours Bachelor of Arts from the University of Toronto and a Diploma in Art & Art History from Sheridan.
+Students must achieve a minimum 2.0 GPA in order to be granted the Sheridan Diploma in Art & Art History.

 Students in the Concurrent Teacher Education Program can use FAS courses to fulfill a second teachable subject in Visual Art.
 Please consult the CTEP Website for details.